-- The distance between the Proposed Development and any European Sites, approximately 1.6km; - The lack of connectivity between the Proposed Development and any hydrological pathways; there are no watercourses within the Proposed Development boundary and there is no connectivity between the Proposed Development site and any watercourses that lead to any European sites; - The Proposed Development is to be connected to the existing public sewer network for the treatment of wastewater. - There are no predicted emissions to air, water or the environment during the construction or operational phases that would result in significant effects.
+- The distance between the Proposed Development and any European Sites; - The lack of direct connectivity between the Proposed Development and any hydrological pathways; there are no watercourses within the Proposed Development boundary and there is no connectivity between the Proposed Development site and any watercourses that lead to the River Liffey;

+- The Proposed Development is to be connected to the existing public sewer network for the treatment of wastewater. - There are no predicted emissions to air, water or the environment during the construction or operational phases that would result in significant effects.